Skip to navigation Skip to content

 For further information, see Completing the Accommodation Details (AC) screen and assessing Rent Assistance (RA).

-Record a DOC on the student's record detailing the reason for the cessation of Away from Home rate.
+Record details on a DOC on the student's record detailing the reason for the cessation of Away from Home rate.

-If the student has commenced a new course of study, see Changing or correcting course of study and/or educational institution for ABSTUDY students.
+If the student has commenced a new course of study, see Changing or correcting course of study and/or educational provider for ABSTUDY students.

 Note: if a customer received a Crisis Payment in the period the change is applied, a manual reassessment of Crisis Payment may be required.
 For more information, see Reviewing and reassessing Crisis Payment (CrP).